-Half of the course involves a detailed study of two manuscripts, their texts and those texts' modern transmission: the so-called 'Nowell Codex' (British Library, MS Cotton Vitellius A. xv), dating from around 1000 and containing Beowulf and images of marvels; and the so-called 'Vernon Manuscript' (Oxford, Bodleian Library, MS Eng. poet. a.
-1), one of the largest medieval English books, dating from the late 1300s, and containing poetry and prose, including lyrics.
+Half of the course involves a detailed study of two manuscripts, their texts and those texts' modern transmission: the so-called 'Nowell Codex' (British Library, MS Cotton Vitellius A. xv), dating from around 1000 and containing Beowulf, Judith and the illustrated Wonders of the East; and the so-called 'Vernon Manuscript' (Oxford, Bodleian Library, MS Eng. poet. a.
+1), one of the largest medieval English books, dating from the late 1300s, and containing a wealth of religious prose and poetry, including lyrics.
 Both are available in high-quality facsimiles, which you will learn to read and analyse (the Nowell Codex online, the Vernon manuscript in print and on DVD-Rom).
 Study of these books leads to a commentary of 2,000-2,500 words on pages from your choice of one of the two, reproduced in facsimile with or without a modern edition for comparison.